simdjson/simdjson/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]
  - Optimization setting (e.g., -O3)

 We support up-to-date 64-bit ARM and x64 FreeBSD, macOS, Windows and Linux systems.
 Please ensure that your configuration is supported before labelling the issue as a bug.
-In particular, we do not support legacy 32-bit systems.

 **Indicate whether you are willing or able to provide a bug fix as a pull request**